The Interfaith Pavilion at COP 28...a beacon of hope

-The Interfaith Pavilion at the COP28 Conference of the Parties promotes awareness of climate issues through a series of rich events and programs that focus on climate and environmental issues and the role of religions and youth in confronting climate challenges.
+The Interfaith Pavilion at the COP28 Conference of the Parties enhances awareness of climate issues through a series of rich events and programs that focus on climate and environmental issues, and the role of religions and youth in confronting climate challenges.

 The pavilion’s activities review the role of religions in achieving the goals of climate action, the importance of involving young people in efforts aimed at confronting the climate crisis, and unifying joint efforts in order to find effective and tangible solutions that address the repercussions of climate change.